History of Italy: Rise of Fascism into power

-Upon taking power, Mussolini formed a coalition with nationalists and liberals.
-In 1923, Mussolini's coalition passed the electoral Acerbo Law, which assigned two thirds of the seats to the party that achieved at least 25% of the vote.
+Mussolini formed a coalition with nationalists and liberals, and in 1923 passed the electoral Acerbo Law, which assigned two thirds of the seats to the party that achieved at least 25% of the vote.
 The Fascist Party used violence and intimidation to achieve the threshold in the 1924 election, thus obtaining control of Parliament.
-Socialist deputy Giacomo Matteotti was assassinated after calling for a nullification of the vote because of the irregularities.
+Socialist deputy Giacomo Matteotti was assassinated after calling for a nullification of the vote.
+The parliament opposition responded to Matteotti's assassination with the Aventine Secession.

 Over the next four years, Mussolini eliminated nearly all checks and balances on his power.
 On 24 December 1925, he passed a law that declared he was responsible to the king alone, making him the sole person able to determine Parliament's agenda.
 Local governments were dissolved, and appointed officials (called "Podestà") replaced elected mayors and councils.
 In 1928, all political parties were banned, and parliamentary elections were replaced by plebiscites in which the Grand Council of Fascism nominated a single list of 400 candidates.

-Christopher Duggan, using private diaries and letters, and secret police files, argues that Mussolini enjoyed a strong, wide base of popular support among ordinary people across Italy.
-Mussolini elicited emotional responses unique in modern Italian history, and kept his popularity despite the military reverses after 1940.
-Duggan argues that his regime exploited Mussolini's appeal and forged a cult of personality that served as the model that was emulated by dictators of other fascist regimes of the 1930s.
+Christopher Duggan argues that his regime exploited Mussolini's popular appeal and forged a cult of personality that served as the model that was emulated by dictators of other fascist regimes of the 1930s.

 In summary, historian Stanley G. Payne says that Fascism in Italy was: